DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/05chapter4.md

 [^17]: *Excommunication: Three Inquiries in Media and Mediation*, ed. by
-    Alexander R. Galloway, Eugene Thacker, and McKenzie Wark, Trios, Chicago ; London: The University of Chicago Press, 2014, p.
+    Alexander R. Galloway, Eugene Thacker, and McKenzie Wark, Trios, Chicago; London: The University of Chicago Press, 2014, p.
 10.

 [^18]: Galloway, Thacker, and Wark, *Excommunication: Three Inquiries in
     Media and Mediation*, p.
 11.

 [^19]: Eugene Thacker, 'Dark Media', in *Excommunication: Three
-    Inquiries in Media and Mediation*, ed. by Alexander R. Galloway, McKenzie Wark, and Eugene Thacker, Trios, Chicago ; London: The University of Chicago Press, 2014, p.
+    Inquiries in Media and Mediation*, ed. by Alexander R. Galloway, McKenzie Wark, and Eugene Thacker, Trios, Chicago; London: The University of Chicago Press, 2014, p.
 80.

 [^20]: John R. Pierce, *An Introduction to Information Theory: Symbols,